-This tailor-made trip to the Scotland's Wildest Natural Scenery is a breath of fresh air and perfect to explore the most enchanting landscapes of the Highlands.
+This tailor-made trip to Scotland's Wildest Natural Scenery is a breath of fresh air and perfect to explore the most enchanting landscapes of the Highlands.
 It will allow you to get to know the wildest landscapes of Scotland, its fast-paced history and its amazing traditions.

 Inside, the wealth of exhibits is enough to occupy days of your time, dip in and out at leisure or during rain showers.
 Parents will also find the place a useful sanctuary since there are numerous child-friendly rooms, interactive exhibits and cafés

-Picking one of deserted golden sand beaches in South Harris, or further south in the Uists is one of the best things to do in Scotland both for relaxing and for enjoing the great views.
+Picking one of the deserted golden sand beaches in South Harris, or further south in the Uists is one of the best things to do in Scotland both for relaxing and for enjoying the great views.
 The mountains of South Harris are less dramatic than in the north, but the scenery is no less attractive.